br-automation-com/mappVision-Demo/README.md

 **Note:** For better alignment between the index number and IO names most arrays start at index 1 (not 0).
 This can cause issues with C Task since these tasks do not support arrays starting at index 1.
 Most arrays can be redefined starting with 0 without any issues from a code perspective but it will cause an empty line in the mappView result tables.

+**Note:** All tasks starting with Vi_... should not be changed because it makes updating more difficult.
+All Vi_... tasks use a global interface structure to interact with the outside world.
+All additional code and configuration should only be done in "YourTask" and "VisionVariables.var".

 ![](Logical/Documentation/screenshot.png)

 <a name="Features"></a>